• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Kheer is a popular rich and creamy dessert you can make for festivals or any occasions at home.
+Kheer is a rich and creamy dessert you can make for festivals or any occasions at home.
+This kheer is easy and quick to make for any occasions and festivals.
 Usually Rice Kheer is made with basmati rice or raw rice.
-Last time I tried with basmati rice so this time wanted to try with raw rice and the kheer came out so delicious.
+I have tried rice kheer with basmati rice and raw rice both tastes great, so you can choose any rice variety between the two as per your liking and preference.

 About Kheer Recipe

 Kheer is an Indian version of Rice pudding made using milk, rice and sugar as main ingredients.
-There are many kheer recipes but the classic traditional version is the Rice Kheer.
+There are many kheer recipes but the classic traditional version is this Rice Kheer made by simmering and slow cooking rice in milk, sweetened with sugar and flavored with saffron and cardamom.
+Nuts are added just for garnish so added raw unlike the ghee fried ones in other kheer recipes.

-Rice Kheer with rice simmered in milk with added sugar and flavourings tastes so divine.
-Rice Kheer resembles pudding but traditionally made with rice, milk, sugar,nuts and dry fruits along with flavourings.
+Rice Kheer made with rice simmered in milk with added sugar and flavorings tastes so divine.
+Rice Kheer resembles pudding and traditionally made with rice, milk, sugar, nuts and dry fruits along with flavorings.
+Simmering and slow cooking is the key for perfect tasting kheer.

-You can even make Kheer in cooker but the traditional version is by open cooking which gives it a unique taste.
-However during your busy days you can choose to use pressure cooker method or instant pot method.
+You can even make Kheer in cooker but the traditional version is by open cooking which gives it the authentic unique taste.
+However during your busy days you can choose to use pressure cooker or instant pot method.

-With less ingredients you can make this rich kheer but it takes time to get cooked as milk has to reduce, rice has to cook and yes its all worth the effort , do try this and let me know!
+With less ingredients you can make this rich kheer but it takes time to get cooked as milk has to reduce, rice has to cook and yes its all worth the effort , do try this and let me know how you liked it.

 Rice Kheer Ingredients